 - The learning curve for installations

 The good news is that WordPress software is open-source and totally free, so there will be no additional costs on that side, even when there are upgrades.
 Yes, all upgrades are also free, so the only worry you will have is how to install it and for that, you can use our one-click instructions.
-But you will need to use your own web hosting space and domain name for your blog.
+But you will need to use your own web hosting space and choose a domain name for your blog.
 This normally costs $4 to $8 per month for the web space (hosting account), depending on the company you choose, and $12 to $15 per year for the name (domain).
 Your yearly cost for a personal blog will be lower than $100.

 The best (used by 99.9% of top bloggers) way to set up a blog with step-by-step instructions